 Spinal tap (lumbar puncture)

 Bone marrow biopsy

-AML has typically spread throughout the body (in the blood) and does not usually form tumors, so imaging tests are not often needed help determine the extent of the leukemia.
-But they might be done to look for other problems such as swollen organs or signs of infection in the body.
+AML typically spreads throughout the body (in the blood) and does not often form tumors.
+So imaging tests are not often needed help find the extent of the leukemia.
+But after AML is diagnosed, these tests might be used to look for other problems such as swollen organs or signs of infection in the body.

 A chest X-ray uses a small amount of radiation to create an image of tissues inside your body.
 This test can show if you have enlarged lymph nodes in your chest.
 If can also be used to show if you have an infection in your lungs.
 The test takes only a few minutes and won't cause any pain.

 This test uses a series of X-rays and a computer to make detailed images of tissues inside the body.
 A CT scan can show enlarged lymph nodes, a swollen spleen, or pockets of infection in your organs.
 During the test, you lie still on a table as it slides through the center of the CT scanner.
 Then the scanner sends a beam of X-rays at your body.
 You may be asked to hold your breath once or more during the scan.
 You may be asked to drink a contrast dye after the first set of pictures is taken.
 This dye can help show abnormal areas in your body.
 The contrast dye will pass out of your body over the next day or so through your bowel movements.
 If you have dye through an IV in your arm, this may cause a feeling of warmth in your body for a few minutes.
 In rare cases, it can also cause hives or other allergic reactions.
 Tell the test technician if you don’t feel well during the test.